emanuelanechei/ahk_keyboards/README.md

 - The Greek keyboard follows the [Beta code](https://en.wikipedia.org/wiki/Beta_Code).

 - The Zbalermorna keyboard for typing Lojban is based on the system described [here](https://jackhumbert.github.io/zbalermorna/write-up/).

+- The Hangul keyboard is based on the [Dubeolsik](https://en.wikipedia.org/wiki/Keyboard_layout#Dubeolsik) layout.